1911-capstone-re-mind/re-mind-client/README.md

 ## Running From Source

 **Note: This will run re:mind client.
 If you would like to run re:mind server as well, you must also clone and follow the installation instructions for [re:mind server](https://github.com/1911-capstone-re-mind/re-mind-server).
-You must also change the URL of the api routes on re:mind client to match the port you are running re:mind server on**
+You must also change the URL of the api routes on re:mind client to match the port you are running re:mind server on.**

 Clone this repository.
 You must have node and npm installed globally on your machine.